ElsevierSoftwareX/SOFTX_2019_370/README.md

 ### For example:

 ```
-hitime -j 4 -i data/testing.mzML -o results.mzML -d 6.0201 -r 17 -m 150
+hitime -j 4 -i data/testing.mzML -o results.mzML -d 6.0201 -r 10 -m 230
 ```

 for a computation using 4 threads, where `data/testing.mzML` contains the input mass spectrometry data in mzML format, and the output file is called `results.mzML`.

-The parameters defining the taget twin-ion signal are, `-d 6.0201` the M/Z diference between the natural and heavy isotope versions of the precursor, `-r 17` the retention time (RT) full width half maximum (FWHM) size in number of RT steps (scans), `-m 150` the M/Z FWHM size in parts per million (ppm).
+The parameters defining the taget twin-ion signal are, `-d 6.0201` the M/Z diference between the natural and heavy isotope versions of the precursor, `-r 10` the retention time (RT) full width half maximum (FWHM) size in number of RT steps (scans), `-m 230` the M/Z FWHM size in parts per million (ppm).
 These values can be determined by measurement of the precursor signal in standard visulisation software.

 ### Local Maxima
-HITIME can also be used to filter the data to only output the data point that has the largest value in a region defined by the Retention Time (RT) full width half maximum (FWHM) size, and the M/Z FWHM bounds (+/- bound).
+HITIME can also be used to filter the data to only output the data point that has the largest value in a region defined by the Retention Time (RT) full width half maximum (FWHM) size, and the M/Z upper and lower bounds (+/- bound).
 E.g.:

 ```
-hitime -i results.mzML -o max.results.mzML -r 17 -m 0.25 --listmax
+hitime -i results.mzML -o max.results.mzML -r 17 -l 0.01 -u 0.5
 ```
 This will produce two files, `max.results.mzML` and `max.results.csv`.
 The CSV file is a comma separated text file listing the local maxima.
 This list can be sorted to help identify the strongest twin-ion signal matches.
 The fields are RT, M/Z, score.